-- (vi) The fee to be deposited in the local agency account in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity, which may be adjusted from time to time by the Office to account for inflation. - (2) Such applications shall be deemed complete upon filing; provided, however, that if the Office determines that the applicant has not demonstrated compliance with the uniform standards and conditions set forth in Subpart 900-6 of this Part, the Office will develop the necessary site-specific conditions to avoid, minimize and mitigate significant adverse environmental impacts to the maximum extent practicable, including requirements for additional compliance filings beyond those set forth in Subpart 900-10 of this Part, as necessary. - (b) Applicants for pending Article 10 facilities for which the application has been filed, but has not yet been deemed to be in compliance with Article 10 application requirements, shall provide the following: - (1) A copy of the written notice to the Secretary of the PSC of applicant's intent to become subject to this Part; - (2) A completed transfer of application form; - (3) The exhibits required in Subpart 900-2 of this Part; - (4) Copies of documentation identifying those matters and issues that have been identified and resolved in the PSL Article 10 process; - (5) Any additional information that may be required in order to enable the Office to make the findings and determinations required by law; - (6) The fee to be deposited in the local agency account in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity, which may be adjusted from time to time by the Office to account for inflation; and - (7) The ORES fee to recover the costs of reviewing an application in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity. - (c) For any matters and issues that have been identified and resolved in the PSL Article 10 process, the siting permit will reflect such resolution and those provisions will not be the subject of any adjudicatory hearing conducted pursuant to Subpart 900-8 of this Part. - (d) The applicant shall comply with requirements for filing, service and publication of the application pursuant to section 900-1.6 of this Part.
+- (vii) The fee to be deposited in the local agency account in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity, which may be adjusted from time to time by the Office to account for inflation; and - (viii) The ORES fee to recover the costs of reviewing and processing an application in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity. - (2) Such applications shall be deemed complete upon filing; provided, however, that if the Office determines that the applicant has not demonstrated compliance with the uniform standards and conditions set forth in Subpart 900-6 of this Part, the Office will develop the necessary site-specific conditions to avoid, minimize and mitigate significant adverse environmental impacts to the maximum extent practicable, including requirements for additional compliance filings beyond those set forth in Subpart 900-10 of this Part, as necessary. - (b) Applicants for pending Article 10 facilities for which the application has been filed, but has not yet been deemed to be in compliance with Article 10 application requirements, shall provide the following: - (1) Written notice to ORES at least fourteen (14) days in advance of filing; - (2) A copy of the written notice to the Secretary of the PSC of applicant's intent to become subject to this Part; - (3) A completed transfer of application form; - (4) The exhibits required in Subpart 900-2 of this Part; - (5) Copies of documentation identifying those matters and issues that have been identified and resolved in the PSL Article 10 process; - (6) Any additional information that may be required in order to enable the Office to make the findings and determinations required by law; - (7) The fee to be deposited in the local agency account in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity, which may be adjusted from time to time by the Office to account for inflation; and - (8) The ORES fee to recover the costs of reviewing and processing an application in an amount equal to one thousand dollars for each one thousand (1,000) kilowatts of capacity. - (c) For any matters and issues that have been identified and resolved in the PSL Article 10 process, the siting permit will reflect such resolution and those provisions will not be the subject of any adjudicatory hearing conducted pursuant to Subpart 900-8 of this Part. - (d) The applicant shall comply with requirements for filing, service and publication of the application pursuant to section 900-1.6 of this Part.